 — Kallie Plagge (@inkydojikko) November 11, 2017

 In the Twitter post, Plagge went into detail about her experience of harassment during her time at IGN.
 She recounted how then editor Vincent Ingenito made inappropriate comments to her and a fellow female employee.
 While she saw Ingenito as a mentor, he began to make comments she found deeply inappropriate.
-She referred to the comments at times being “manipulative and abuse” while others were “overtly sexual” in nature.
+She referred to the comments at times being “manipulative and abusive” while others were “overtly sexual” in nature.

 She continued to seek help by approaching her then boss (who is not specifically named in her post) only to meet a similar dismissive response.
 Plagge was told that with regards to the entire harassment issue, they “just wanted the unpleasantness to be over”.
 There were further issues with HR continuing to push the narrative that Plagge herself provoked the comments from Ingenito through her body.
 She was then forced to sign a document “admitting” to her flirtatious actions and that she too, was at fault.
 Should she behave inappropriately again, there could be grounds for her dismissal.